Yuasa Kurahei: Career

-He entered the Home Ministry on July 15, 1898, immediately after graduation.
+He entered the Home Ministry on 15 July 1898, immediately after graduation.

 After serving as Governor of Yamaguchi Prefecture in 1913 and Governor of Shizuoka Prefecture in 1914, he was appointed Head of Home Ministry Police Affairs Bureau in 1915 through a recommendation by Minister of Home Affairs Ichiki Kitokurō, a university era friend.

-Yuasa was elected a member of the House of Peers on October 5, 1916, and served until October 22, 1929.
+Yuasa was elected a member of the House of Peers on 5 October 1916, and served until 22 October 1929.

-On September 5, 1923, after the Great Kantō earthquake, he was appointed Superintendent General of the Japanese Police and was in charge of the safety and aiding the disaster victims in the aftermath of the earthquake.
+On 5 September 1923, after the Great Kantō earthquake, he was appointed Superintendent General of the Japanese Police and was in charge of the safety and aiding the disaster victims in the aftermath of the earthquake.

 Yuasa was appointed Vice-Minister of Home Affairs under the Katō Cabinet in June 1924.

-On December 3, 1925, he was appointed the 5th Inspector-General of Korea, serving until December 1927 in Keijō, Chōsen (present-day Seoul, Korea).
+On 3 December 1925, he was appointed the 5th Inspector-General of Korea, serving until December 1927 in Keijō, Keiki-dō, Korea, Empire of Japan (present-day Seoul, South Korea).

-Yuasa was appointed Minister of the Imperial Household on February 15, 1933.
+Yuasa was appointed Minister of the Imperial Household on 15 February 1933.
 The appointment was unprecedented as Yuasa had not been Minister of State, and Ichiki Kitokurō and former Governor-General of Chōsen Saitō Makoto are believed to have played a role in the appointment.

 When the February 26 incident occurred, without delay, Yuasa visited the Imperial Palace and played a central role in the aftermath processing of the incident.
-He succeeded as Lord Keeper of the Privy Seal of Japan on March 6, 1936, after Saitō Makoto was assassinated during the incident.
+He succeeded as Lord Keeper of the Privy Seal of Japan on 6 March 1936, after Saitō Makoto was assassinated during the incident.

-On June 1, 1940, Yuasa was forced to resign as Lord Keeper of the Privy Seal of Japan due to his deteriorating health.
+On 1 June 1940, Yuasa was forced to resign as Lord Keeper of the Privy Seal of Japan due to his deteriorating health.
 Upon resigning, he received the court rank of Senior Second Rank and zenkan reigū (the privileges of one's former post).
-He received First Class Order of the Rising Sun with Paulownia Flowers on June 7, 1940.
+He received First Class Order of the Rising Sun with Paulownia Flowers on 7 June 1940.

-Yuasa died from pulmonary emphysema on December 24, 1940, in Ushigome, Tokyo, aged 66.
+Yuasa died from pulmonary emphysema on 24 December 1940, in Ushigome, Tokyo, aged 66.
 Right before his death, on the same day, he conferred the title of baron.
-However, the baronetcy was extinct upon his death as the heir presumptive was a female household head, his wife.
+However, the barony became extinct upon his death as the heir presumptive was a female household head, his wife.
 He was buried at Zendō-ji temple in Kōriyama, Fukushima Prefecture.